Sister City Student Exchanges

 The International Relations Committee sends four high school students and a teacher to Japan each summer as part of its High School Ambassador Exchange Program.
-The Battle Creek area delegation travels to Takasaki, Japan and then hosts a Japanese delegation in Battle Creek as part of a 20-day exchange each summer.
-Ambassadors stay with Japanese host families for 10 days and then host a Japanese student or teacher for 10 days in Battle Creek.
+The Battle Creek area delegation hosts a Japanese delegation in Battle Creek, then travels to Takasaki, Japan, as part of a 20-day summer exchange.
 The exchange period falls within the last two weeks of July and the first two weeks of August.

 Questions about the program are welcome any time.
-Call Marcie Gillette at 269-966-3379 for more information.
+Call Jacob Schacht in the City Manager's Office at 269-966-3378.

 Takasaki is located in Gunma Prefecture, around 120 kilometers (75 miles) northwest of Tokyo, about 50 minutes via high-speed train or 2 hours by car.
 Population totaled around 375,000 in 2017.
 Takasaki became established as a city in 1900, although the region was bustling throughout the feudal days of the Edo period (1603-1868).

 Today, a busy city center is surrounded by farmland (many rice fields) and a lush forest with mountains on the horizon.
 Takasaki is famously home to the Daruma doll, a good luck symbol in Japan.
 Takasaki residents are known for their warm-hearted, polite nature.

 Battle Creek’s sister city relationship with Takasaki began in 1981.
 Takasaki has four other sister cities, but Battle Creek remains its oldest connection.